 - 1.3.1 The owner/master of a MASS is responsible for the health and safety of anyone working on or around the MASS.
 When the owner/master employs support crew, the Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997 (SI 1997 No. 2962) and other regulations made under these apply. - 1.3.2 Every employer is to be aware of any risks affecting workers and others and to ensure that appropriate measures are taken to minimise them through improving procedures or equipment where necessary.
-Employers must instruct those affected about the risks and how to ensure their own health and safety and the health and safety of others. - 1.3.3 The Provision and Use of Work Equipment Regulations 1998 (PUWER) impose duties on the employer, self-employed person, and to any person who has control to any extent of work equipment.
+Employers must instruct those affected about the risks and how to ensure their own health and safety and the health and safety of others. - 1.3.3 The Provision and Use of Work Equipment Regulations 1998 (PUWER) impose duties on the employer, selfemployed person, and to any person who has control to any extent of work equipment.

-1.4 Authorisation of Recognised Organisations
+1.4 Authorisation of ROs

-- 1.4.1 The Code has been developed with input from a number of elements of the UK MASS industry.
-It is hoped that Maritime Administrations may be able to use the Code as a basis for their instructions to their Recognised Organisations (RO), or other flag State authorised bodies, to facilitate due regulatory compliance. - 1.4.2 The potential for authorisation of RO has been influenced by the requirement to have a local capability for the efficient handling of the needs of owners and operators of some classes of MASS.
+1.4.1 The Code has been developed with input from a number of elements of the UK MASS industry.
+It is hoped that Maritime Administrations may be able to use the Code as a basis for their instructions to their Recognised Organisations (RO), or other flag State authorised bodies, to facilitate due regulatory compliance.

+1.4.2 The potential for authorisation of RO has been influenced by the requirement to have a local capability for the efficient handling of the needs of owners and operators of some classes of MASS.
 Authorised RO are generally permitted to charge for undertaking Code of Practice examination and certification processes as a provision of their authorisation.
 Arrangements for charges will be made directly between the RO (or the RO's authorised person) and the party requesting such services.

-Contributing Organisations
+1.5 Contributing Organisations

-- 1.5.1 The organisations that contributed to the development of the MASS Code of Practice are listed below.
+1.5.1 The organisations that contributed to the development of the MASS Code of Practice are listed below.

 - The UK Maritime and Coastguard Agency

-- ASV

 - Atlas Elektronik UK Ltd

 - AutoNaut

 - BAE Systems

 - BMT Group

-- BMT Cadence

 - Birch Reynardson & Co

 - British Marine

-- BP

 - DSTL

+- Dynautics Ltd

 - EP Barrus

-- Frazer-Nash
+- Frazer-Nash Consultancy Ltd

 - Fugro

-- H Scientific

 - HT Chambers

 - International Association of Institutes of Navigation (IAIN)

 - IMarEST

+- L3 ASV

 - Lloyds Register EMEA

 - Ministry of Defence Naval Authority Group

 - MSubs Ltd

 - National Oceanography Centre

 - The Nautical Institute

-- Plymouth University
+- University of Plymouth

 - QinetiQ

 - Rolls Royce

 - RYA

 - Seebyte

 - Seiche

+- Sonardyne International Ltd

-- Thales
+- Thales UK

+- The UK Chamber of Shipping

+- UKHO

+- University of Southampton

+- Valeport Ltd

 - Warsash Maritime Academy Southampton Solent University